-- The executable file, which has the extension dxx and is used as input to the IAR C-SPY® Debugger. - Library object files, which has the extension rxx.
+- The executable file, which has the extension d90 and is used as input to the IAR C-SPY® Debugger. - Library object files, which have the extension r90.

 Various settings files

 When you work in the IDE, the IDE creates files for various types of settings.
 These files are stored in different directories depending on whether the files contain global or local settings.